Privacy Reasoning in Ambiguous Contexts: Datasets and dataset expansions

 We generate examples with label-independent contexts, $\mathcal{S^-_{N_I}}$ and $\mathcal{S^+_{N_I}}$, by systematically enriching each $\mathcal{S^-}$ with contextual details from its corresponding PrivacyLens \emph{story}.
 PrivacyLens includes concrete specification of a subset of fields based on \emph{story}, which we extract to form a more concrete version of $\mathcal{S^-}$ (Example~\ref{lst:privacylens_concrete_flow_example}).
 For each flow, the data\_type is directly updated with this more concrete specification.
 An LLM then refines the data\_sender, data\_recipient, and data\_subject fields by first integrating their story-extracted names with their existing roles, and subsequently incorporating additional descriptive details from the story to achieve a final \verb|<name>, <role and description>| format.
 Concurrently, the transmission\_principle is augmented by an LLM, which appends the story’s stated reason for potential data sharing to the original transmission principle.
 See Prompts~\ref{lst:privacylens-actor-fields-prompt} \ref{lst:privacylens-actor-description-prompt} and \ref{lst:privacylens-vignette-expanded-inappropriate-prompt} for generating Example~\ref{lst:privacylens_unbiased_example} using Examples~\ref{lst:privacylens_generic_inappropriate_example} \ref{lst:privacylens_story_example} and~\ref{lst:privacylens_concrete_flow_example} as input.

-We replace fields in $\mathcal{S^-}$ with fields generated in this step one field at a time to form $\mathcal{S^-_{N_I}}$ examples which are then used to evaluate the effect of adding label-independent contexts on privacy assessment.
+We replace fields in $\mathcal{S^-}$ with fields generated in this step one field at a time to form $\mathcal{S^-_{N_I}}$ examples which are then used to evaluate the effect of adding label-independent context on privacy judgments.

 \begin{exampleListing}[caption={An example more concrete specification of \emph{seed} included in the PrivacyLens dataset.}, label={lst:privacylens_concrete_flow_example}] { "data_type": "Detailed insurance policy numbers and coverage limits for several of Jane's clients.", "data_subject": "Jane's clients", "data_sender": "Jane", "data_recipient": "Mark", "transmission_principle": "reply a slack direct message" } \end{exampleListing}